-Policy 1.2.b:
+Policy 1.2.a:

-Medium density residential (4 to 8 dwelling units per acre): The medium density residential land use category allows residential development at a density of 4 dwelling units per acre to 8 dwelling units per acre, as well as small-scale neighborhood commercial and mixed use developments.
-The following uses are allowed in the medium density land use category:
+Moderate density residential (0 to 4 dwelling units per acre): The moderate density residential land use category allows residential development at a maximum density of 4 dwelling units per acre.
+The following uses are allowed in the moderate density residential land use category:

-- 1. Single family, conventional dwelling units and single family, attached dwelling units; - 2.
+- 1. Single family, conventional dwelling units; - 2.
 Accessory dwelling units; - 3.
-Manufactured or modular homes meeting certain design - 4.
+Manufactured or modular homes meeting certain design criteria - 4.
 Mobile homes only within mobile home parks; - 5.
-Duplexes and quadplexes: - 6.
-Apartments and townhomes; - 7.
-Live/work units; - 8.
-Residential Planned Unit Developments; - 9.
-Traditional Mixed-use Neighborhood Planned Developments; - 10.
+Duplexes and quadplexes; - 6.
+Townhomes: - 7.
+Residential Planned Developments: - 8.
 Supporting community services, such as schools, houses of worship, parks, and community centers

-Analysis of Consistency with, Objective 1.2, and Policy 1.2.b: The subject property has a Medium Density Residential FLUM Designation, which permits a maximum density of eight 8) dwelling unit per acre.
+Analysis of Consistency with, Objective 1.2, and Policy 1.2.b: The subject property has a Moderate Density Residential FLUM Designation, which permits a maximum density of four (4) dwelling unit per acre.
 This replat will not change the existing, conforming density of the subject property.

-Staff Report: Turkey Creek Unit 1, Lot 71 Replat (Elwood Construction Co., Inc.) Page 6 Objective 5.1: Natural features: The City shall coordinate Future Land Use designations with appropriate topography, soils, areas of seasonal flooding, wetlands and habitat during review of proposed amendments to the Future Land Use Map and the development review process.
+Objective 5.1: Natural features: The City shall coordinate Future Land Use designations with appropriate topography, soils, areas of seasonal flooding, wetlands and habitat during review of proposed amendments to the Future Land Use Map and the development review process.
 Natural features may be included as amenities within a development project.